studiozeffa/react-native-training-course/notes/setup.md

 - `assets/` folder: holds the icon and splashscreen images that Expo will use when you build your app for publishing to the store.
 - `App.js` - the entrypoint for the app.
 Open this up and you'll see the sample React Native app which is created by the Expo CLI.
 - `app.json` - metadata for your app.
 Used for various things, particularly when publishing the app to the App Store.
-- `babel.config.js` - configuration for the [Babel](https://babeljs.io) transpiler, used to convert the JavaScript you write into something that the device understands.
 - `package.json` - holds a list of the direct dependencies for your app.
 - `package-lock.json` - holds a complete list of all dependencies that were installed by the Expo CLI.